Illustration by Matt Rota

 The Administrator doesn't say much about himself.
 Even less since Felina's disappearance.
-"It's not advisable to expand on this," he says when asked about his tastes, about whether he watches TV, about what he eats, about his day-to-day.
+"It's not advisable to expand on this", he says when asked about his tastes, whether he watches TV series, about what he eats, his day to day.
 "I know this interests you, but these facts give away too much information about me.
 I used to watch TV, I used to do a lot of things.
 I don't get the chance to any more.
 I work a lot, that's true, and that makes it hard for me to manage the page as I should."

-The Administrator closely examines all of the information he is passed.
-He verifies that those who report disappearances are close family members of the missing, and that the details of the stories are consistent.
-Sometimes he asks for more information to make sure everything "fits" because, he claims, criminals sometimes try to pass on false information.
-According to him, on some occasions, the government or its agents, either hoping he missteps and reveals his identity, have passed on false leads.
+The Administrator examines all of the information he is passed closely, he verifies that those who report disappearances are close family members of the missing, and that the details of the stories are consistent.
+Sometimes he asks for more information to make sure everything "fits" because, he claims, on many occasions the criminals try to pass on false information.
+According to him, on some occasions the government itself or it's agents, either hoping he puts a foot wrong and reveals his identity or for some other obscure reason, have passed on false leads.

-On the subject of his personality, all that can be said is that his answers betray a certain paranoia, fueled by the threats and the attacks that have gotten close to revealing his identity.
-One such attempt happened in March: An email, "which looked like a genuine Facebook notification," stole his password and gained temporary control of two of his other pages (Hope for Tamaulipas and Bravery for Huasteca).
+On the subject of his personality all that can be said is that his answers betray a certain paranoia, fuelled by the threats and the attacks that have got close to revealing his identity, like the phishing attempt in March: an e-mail "which looked like a genuine Facebook notification" stole his password and the temporary control of two of his other pages (Hope for Tamaulipas and Bravery for Huasteca).
 He assures me the attackers didn't gain access to his personal information or that of his informers.

-The Administrator has misgivings these days even about some of his fellow online activists, and he suspects many have ties to the government.
-"They act in favor of the government," he says.
-"I published the details of a disappeared person and these activists called the family and offered them help from the Victim Support Institute, but only in exchange for my taking down the original post."
+The Admin has misgivings these days even about some of his fellow online activists, and the ties he suspects many have to the government, "They act in favour of the Government," he says, "I published the details of a disappeared person and these activists called the family and offered them help from the Victim Support Institute, but only in exchange for my taking down the original post."
 He adds, "It makes me mad to think that Muit3 died in the middle of this governmental social media control strategy."

-Rafael Luque, of the Secretaría de Gobierno (the Government Secretariat), had this to say on the matter of governmental involvement with online activism:
+Rafael Luque, of the Secretaría de Gobierno (best translated as Government Secretariat) had this to say on the matter of governmental involvement with online activism :

 "The government does not have a stance regarding the social networks' activists.
 We don't condemn them, nor applaud them.
 We don't know if they've been threatened, as they claim, because they haven't reported it to the proper authorities.

 @MrCruzStar: The gas station La Cucaracha in #SanFernando attacked.
-Teacher killed, her son injured, he's scorched alongside customers. #Reynosafollow unrelated to organized crime.
+Teacher killed, her son injured, he's scorched alongside customers. #Reynosafollow unrelated to organised crime.

 @MrCruzStar: 2 deaths, gunmen lock in teacher and a worker, set them on fire.
 Her son and a customer torched. #SanFernando #ReynosaFollow #Tamaulipas